Alternative Approaches to Teaching Reading

 Although Kailing doesn’t believe young children need formal instruction in reading, he does encourage playing with magnetic or foam words and letters and alphabet blocks to familiarise children with them.
 The idea is to provide children with plenty of opportunities to see the correlations between written and spoken language.

-If you would like to learn more about teaching your child to read using phonics, click on this link.
+Click on the following link if you would like to learn more about teaching your child to read using phonics.

-If you want to know how to improve your child’s reading comprehension, see the following article: Reading Comprehension Basics.
+If you want to know how to improve your child’s reading comprehension, see our article: Reading Comprehension Basics.

-If you would like to know more about teaching your child to write, click on this link.
+Click on the following link if you would like to know more about teaching your child to write.

 - About Whole Languages Principles, Kathy Lofflin, Ph.D.: http://www.park.edu/watson-literacy-center/about-whole-languages-principles.html